balfour-group/php-smsportal/README.md

 # php-smsportal

-An API client for sending SMS via the [SmsPortal](https://smsportal.com/) API
+An API client for sending SMS via the [SmsPortal](https://smsportal.com/) API.

 ## Installation